-Using multiple modes of transportation is the best approach for some individuals and companies to conserve fuel and reduce vehicle miles traveled.
+Coordinating and using multiple modes of transportation is a good approach for some individuals and companies to conserve fuel and reduce vehicle miles traveled.
 Between ridesharing, mass transit, and active transit, many travelers have access to numerous alternative transportation options.
 Some transit agencies even offer mobile ticketing apps or pre-loaded transit cards that are interoperable with bike-sharing systems or other mobility services.

 - Citymapper is an online tool and app that enables travelers to combine walking, bicycle (including bike share), bus, train, ferry, and transportation network companies to complete a desired trip.
 It also calculates how many calories your trip will burn.
 This app is now available in Boston, Chicago, Los Angeles, New York, Philadelphia, San Francisco, Seattle, and Washington DC-Baltimore, as well as many cities outside the United States.